By: Staff Blogger

 Leave a Comment

-Stephanie Donofe is director of integrated technology at the Ohio Department of Education, where she supports technology integration innovations and blended learning initiatives for districts and schools across the state.
-You can learn more about Stephanie by clicking here
+Dr. Wendy Grove is the director of the Office for Early Learning and School Readiness at the Ohio Department of Education, where she helps develop and implement policies for preschool special education and early childhood education.
+You can learn more about Wendy by clicking here.

 Leave a Comment